Connecting to Snowflake

 Connect a Snowflake Account

-The Connections page can be found by going to the "gear" on the sidebar and selecting "Connections" or alternatively going to https://app.cloudzero.com/organization/connections
+The Cloud Integrations page can be found by going to the "gear" on the top navigation bar and selecting "Cloud Integrations" or alternatively going to https://app.cloudzero.com/organization/connections

 📘